dustinmichels/dustinthecity/content/posts/2024/11/bike-exploration/index.md

 ### Future work

-I would like to expand on this project by creating a web tool that others can use to make their own animations like this.
+I would like to expand on this project by creating a reusable tool that others can use to make their own animations like this.
 Most of the pieces are in place, I would just need to replcae the QGIS step with a more programmatic solution.
 I may also want to use the strava API instead of relying on the bulk download.

+I am also interested in building these maps into a larger, interactive data dashboard that lets a user scroll through time and see total number of rides, total distance covered, percent of the city explored, and other metrics increase the grid gets filled in.

 ## Procedure